 How can you create a real copy of a view, so that when done you can have both the supplied and your own views?
 This is defined by using Unique ID in the General Properties.
-Simply give your view a new name, so that it will no longer be identified as a clone of the supplied view, rather it will begin its own life.
+Simply give your view a new name, so that it will no longer be identified as a clone of the supplied view, rather it will begin its own independent life.

-The ID is the decisive keyword for opening views in the URL.
+This ID is the decisive keyword for opening views in the URL.
 The schema is very

 simple.
 Here for example is how the global view with its ID